jobovy/galpy-paper-figures/README.rst

 DFs is printed by the code.
 This creates to files containing pickles of the asymmetric drift for all models and the Oort constants.
 See the code for more information.

+The remaining figures require so much computation time to run that it is not particularly interesting to exactly reproduce them.